tekhnus/misc/funny/zlisp/README.md

 Things I'm trying to figure out experimentally:
 - Can a programming language specification be very general yet useful?
-  Can we get a language that is adequate for writing algorithms of any kind: bare-metal programs, shell scripts, package managing scripts, abstract programs in CS papers, math proofs?
+  What will we end up with if we'll specify only things which are meaningful for any kind of computation, be it bare-metal programs, distributed programs, package definitions, algorithms from mathematical logic books or math proofs?
 - How small can a language implementation be?
-  How much can be internalized, i.e. implemented via macros and/or compiler extensions?
+  How much can be internalized, i.e. implemented via macros and/or compiler extensions written in the same language?
-- Can we have imperative syntax and statefulness yet be able to reason about side-effects with simplicity inherent to pure-functional programs?
+- Can we have imperative syntax and statefulness yet be able to easily reason about side-effects of any line of the code?
-- Can we avoid garbage collection and reference counting yet still have fun?
+- Can we avoid garbage collection and reference counting yet end up with fun-to-use and fast language?
 - Coroutines are such a great idea, can we have them everywhere?

 There is an implementation-agnostic bytecode compiler (written in C)